What The Nest offers, how participation works, who it is for, how support links to real-life outcomes, and how to get started.

 Lighting, layout and noise levels are designed for a range of sensory profiles.
 You can arrive in whatever state you arrive in.
 Loud, quiet, talkative, non-speaking, settled, frayed - all of it is welcome.

 You bring your interests.
-We bring the rest.
+We bring the environment, pacing, support structure and skilled observation that help participation become possible.

 The environment, pacing, support structure and participation pathways are intentionally designed around access needs and sustainable engagement.

 The team in the room.
 The matching of people who share something in common.
 The setup that makes the space feel okay.
-The planning, matching, pacing and support structures that help participation actually work.
+The planning, matching, pacing, observation and support structures that help participation actually work and show what is changing over time.

 If you are using NDIS funding, what is covered depends on your plan, goals and the disability-related support needs being addressed.
 We are happy to walk through this with you before you start - or your plan manager, support coordinator or trusted person can help you work it out.